North College Thessaloniki: Historical review

 North College of Thessaloniki, Greece, was established in 1975 as "Makedonikos Ekpedeftikos Organismos – MEO" (Macedonian Educational Organisation).
 In late 70s the MEO was renamed North College.

 North College was one of the first independent institutions of Higher Education in Greece, dedicated to teaching undergraduate and postgraduate academic courses.

 Since its establishment, the North College of Thessaloniki operated as an Independent, non-profit-making, Liberal Studies College until 2009, under the legislative decree of the Hellenic Republic, 9/9.10.35.

-In 1978, in co-operation with USA Academic institutions and in light of the growing demands of the local employment market, North College of Thessaloniki developed a relevant inspired academic system.
+In 1978, in co-operation with American academic institutions and in light of the growing demands of the local employment market, the North College of Thessaloniki developed a new academic system.

 North College began its operation according to the trimester mode and on the basis of a clear modular system.

-Until 1993 all courses lead to the Degree after three-year-studies, namely after the completion of a nine-trimester-course.
+Until 1993 all courses led to a degree after three years of studies, namely after the completion of a nine-trimester-course.

 Academic system

 In 1990, North College initiated a policy of approaching the British Educational System in order to comply with the European standards of education.
 This policy included close contacts and co-operation with British educational institutions.
 In 1990s, the college moved rapidly towards a European educational philosophy, in view of the European Unification.
 In this context, North College Thessaloniki adopted the British educational system.
 In 1995, North College changed its nine-trimester-mode of studies into eight-semester-mode.